Finding Our Way In Different RealitiesGrappling with conflict and collaboration in ourselves, our communities and our worlds

 Liz is a pracademic, passionate about repairing the deep ruptures in Anglo-European/white culture that created our current global systems of separation, domination, and exploitation.
 She facilitates education and community-building programs designed to help people learn to see the systems of oppression we live in, how they shape our psychology, and how community is our best hope of changing them.

 Liz has worked in social change and community development for over 20 years, including care organisations, local government, public health, and third-party nonviolent intervention programs internationally.
 She is a Process Work Diplomate and holds a B.Sci (Hons), Dipl.
-Mgt, Adv Cert Fac, and Cert IV Adult Ed and is currently studying the Masters of Culture, Health and Medicine at ANU, with a focus on trauma and settler-colonialism.
+Mgt, Adv Cert Fac, and Cert IV Adult Ed and is currently studying the Masters of Culture, Health and Medicine at ANU, with a focus on trauma, settler-colonialism, place, and belonging.

 To finish the conference, we’re going to celebrate the graduation of Australia’s newest Process Work Diplomate, Rikki Bandekow.
 Rikki actually completed the program two years ago but due to Covid, we haven’t been able to hold a formal graduation celebration for her – now’s the time!

-Festivities start at 6.30pm with a delicious, locally catered buffet dinner, followed by the graduation ceremony and dancing to our renowned Australian & Aotearoa graduation playlist.
+Festivities start at 6.30pm on Day 1, with a delicious, locally catered buffet dinner, followed by the graduation ceremony and dancing to our renowned Australian & Aotearoa graduation playlist.

 Friday and Saturday, 2nd and 3rd of September, 2022